Marsy’s Law could hinder transparency for Nevada public records

 “I don’t think most people will have the opportunity to read the entire thing and really understand what it means,” she said.
 “It’s the kind of language that looks good on paper, but A, isn’t really necessary, and B, has unintended consequences.”

-McLetchie, who has sued government agencies in Nevada for access to public records, believes those same government agencies will exploit Marsy’s Law to shield themselves from additional public scrutiny.
+McLetchie, who has sued government agencies in Nevada for access to public records, believes those same agencies will exploit Marsy’s Law to shield themselves from additional scrutiny.

 “Even though the Public Records Act is really strong on its face and it’s supposed to be interpreted in favor of disclosure, government agencies grab hooks on anything they can to fight disclosure,” McLetchie said.